What is Professional Services Automation?

 Time and expense capture are a foundational element of PSA software.
 They provide the data blocks upon which business information is built, and revenue is generated.
 Allowing service-based organizations to leverage this business information by becoming more efficient and profitable is the hallmark and the fundamental idea of Professional Services Automation.

-Context Setting - Introducing CorpConsult
+Context Setting - Introducing CorpConsult Professional Services Organization

-CorpConsult is our archetypal service-based organization.
+CorpConsult is our archetypal professional services organization.
 It is a North American based company providing consulting services to clients in the United States of America (USA) and the European Union (EU).
 CorpConsult is in its 10th year of operations and revenues have continually increased to $40 million.
 CorpConsult has two consulting divisions, USA and EU.
 Each division is run as a separate profit and loss center.
 Engagement projects are considered a success not only for achieving client objectives and satisfaction but also for supporting the personnel development and financial performance goals of CorpConsult.

 CorpConsult clients include organizations interested in improving their software development life cycle (SDLC) skills.
 Engagements include short term SDLC assessments, four to six weeks, and long term SDLC improvement projects, six to twelve weeks, where knowledge transfer takes place.
 Assessment engagements tend to be quoted fixed price (FP), whereas improvement projects are quoted time and materials (T&M)

 CorpConsult employees are experienced consultants with various degrees of experience in SDLC methods, techniques, languages, and tools.
 They start as consultants and promote up through the ranks to senior consultants, senior technical consultants, and principal consultants.
 Billing rates go up as the employee rank increases.
 CorpConsult currently has 200 employees.